larzw/misc/README.md

 $docker exec -it the_NAMES_from_docker_ps sh // start a shell session on the detached docker image

-// stop a container. the 123 is the CONTAINER ID from docker ps.
-You can also type $exit in the docker container or CTRL + C?
+// stop a container.
+The 123 is the CONTAINER ID from docker ps.
+You can also type $exit in the docker container or CTRL + C

 $docker stop 123